CiscoDevNet/ansible-nfvis/README.md

 ## Modules

-All modules requite authentication information for the NFVIS host:
+All modules require authentication information for the NFVIS host:
 * `host`: The address of the NFVIS device in which the API can be reached
 * `user`: The username with which to authenticate to the NFVIS API
-* `password`: The username with which to authenticate to the NFVIS API
+* `password`: The password with which to authenticate to the NFVIS API

 ### Configure System Settigns:
 ```yaml